eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 - call `ranges::begin` on it
 - call `ranges::end` on it.

-All containers we talked about are ranges, but not all of the adaptors.
+- The containers mentioned before are ranges
+- Some container adaptors are not

 ---

-# Algorithms with ranges
+# Algorithms on ranges

-Always hated writing this?
+The syntax for algorithms is quite verbose:

 ```c++
 std::sort(numbers.begin(), numbers.end());
 ```

-Now you can write:
+Ranges simplify the syntax:

 ```c++
 std::ranges::sort(numbers);
 ```

-- The ranges library provides the same algorithms as we've discussed earlier
+- A lot of algorithms have a `ranges` version
-- Now they work on ranges, not just on iterators
+- They operate on ranges, not pairs of iterators
-- Since containers are ranges, they work directly on containers
+- Since containers are ranges, they work directly on entire containers

 ---

-# Views / range adaptors
+# Views (range adaptors)

-Consider a list of numbers:
+Let's take a list of numbers:

 ```c++
 std::vector<int> numbers = {...};